emma-doh/Simple-Temperature-Calculator/README.md

 # Practice
-Simple code to learn how to code
+This is a simple calculator to convert Celsius to Fahrenheit in C++